-- If your application supports media encryption, administer the Media Encryption setting on the IP Codec Set form with aes as the first preference and none as the second preference. - If your application does not support media encryption, administer the Media Encryption setting on the IP Codec Set form as none.
+- If your application supports media encryption, administer the Media Encryption setting on the IP Codec Set form with aes as the first preference and none as the second preference or srtp as the first preference, aes as the second preference, and none as the third preference. - If your application does not support media encryption, administer the Media Encryption setting on the IP Codec Set form as none.